Andrewnetwork/CoronavirusBlog/categories_and_thought.md

 ## Section 1: Organizing Phenomena

 The world appears to contain many things.

 In recognition of the perceptual layer between us and the world that contains the *things-in-themselves*, the presentations of appearances in the world are called *phenomena*, i.e., objects of our experience.

 <u><b>(Definition 1) <i>Phenomenon</i>:</b></u> In *"Critique of Pure Reason,"* Kant describes *phenomena* to be: "appearances to the extent that as objects they are thought in accordance with the unity of the categories."

 Phenomena seem to be related to other phenomena.
-One of the fundamental mental operations we can perform on phenomena is their separation into groups.
+One of the fundamental mental operations we can perform on phenomena is separating them into groups.
 The simplest relationship between phenomena is the groups they mutually belong to, i.e., their mutual classifications.

 <u><b>(Definition 2) <i>Class</i>:</b></u> A named grouping of phenomena.